Use code DAD23 for 20% off + Free shipping on $45+ Shop Now!

 Also available from:

-"The complex, Hollywood love story we've all been waiting for—I couldn't get enough."—Emily Henry, New York Times bestselling author of Beach Read
+"The complex, Hollywood love story we've all been waiting for—I couldn't get enough."—Emily Henry, #1 New York Times bestselling author of People We Meet on Vacation

-Faking a love story is a whole lot easier than being in love . . .
+Faking a love story is a whole lot easier than falling in love . . .

 The world can see that international A-list actress Whitman ("Win") Tagore and jet-setting playboy Leo Milanowski are made for each other.
 Their kisses start Twitter trends and their fights break the internet.
 From red carpet appearances to Met Gala mishaps, their on-again, off-again romance has titillated the public and the press for almost a decade.
 But it's all a lie.